rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

 ## Define the virtual machines and their resources

 Create a `List<Creatable<VirtualMachine>>`  where each item in the list defines a single virtual machine.
-The virtual machines aren't created in Azure until `azure.virtualMachines().create()` is called passing this list as a parameter.
+The virtual machines aren't created in Azure until `azure.virtualMachines().create()` is invoked with this list as a parameter.

 Learn more about using [Creatables](concepts.md#Creatbles) do define resources locally and create them only when needed when using the Java management libraries.